albar965/littlenavmap-manual/en/MAPDISPLAY.md

 ### Moving {#moving}

 Use click and drag to move the map and the mouse wheel to zoom in or out.
-You can also use the overlay buttons on the right side of the map (overlay buttons not avaialble for MacOS).
+You can also use the overlay buttons on the right side of the map.

 Alternatively use the cursor keys to scroll the map and `+` and `-` to zoom in and out. `Alt+Left` and `Alt+Right` goes forward or backward in the map position history.
 Do not forget to activate the map window by clicking into it before using any keys for movement.